At what point should I start memorizing for the bar exam?

 This means you should be committing more time to memorizing - both quizzing yourself on material you’ve already memorized and getting to the material you haven’t.

 By the last two weeks, you should focus primarily on reviewing what you’ve memorized and taking practice tests to assess how well you’re applying and absorbing those concepts.

 We’ve gone through when to memorize, but perhaps the bigger question is: how should you memorize?
 This requires knowing yourself and what works best for you.
 But if you’re not sure what route to go, we’ve outlined two paths below.

 You should stick with what works for you, but you also want to make sure that your memorization isn't just recitation of rules and elements.
 You want to make sure when you've got a rule memorized, you're able to think about how that rule works in concept.

 A great way to do this is to think of a hypothetical MBE question or essay issue that could involve what you've memorized.

 When you're visualizing how a concept works, not just what it is, you're memorizing much more effectively.

 We’re biased, but flashcards are certainly effective for memorizing.
 If you have Critical Pass, you should make sure you’re marking them up - notes, highlights, etc. - as you memorize.
 When you’re flipping through and working on memorization, focus on the key issues you’ve marked and highlighted.

 Our app also has 1000+ quiz questions on black letter law you can use to test your memorization.

-If you haven't started memorizing yet, don't worry.
-You don't need to.
-But you should start thinking about it and starting soon.
+If you haven't started memorizing yet, don't stress.
+Make a plan to work on memorization.
 Start small, and don't forget to assess your progress.